waldrain/waldrain.github.io/pv.md

 <div id="toc"></div>

-## System
+## Systems

-We currently have two small PV systems up and running:
+We currently have up and running or are working on several separate small PV systems:

-- [PVN](/moniwonig#north-pv) 900Wp &ndash; grid-linked microinverter system at the north end of the house
-- PVESV 2400Wp &ndash; offgrid east-, south- and vertical-facing panels with a 4.8 kWh 24V battery and three sepoarate chargers
+- PVM 2400Wp &ndash; offgrid east-, south- and vertical-facing panels with a 4.8 kWh 24V battery and three separate chargers
+- [PVN](/moniwonig#pvn) 900Wp &ndash; grid-linked system at the north end of the house; 4x275W microinverters, each fed by 3x75W used Wuerth panels
+- [PVS](/moniwonig#pvs) 900Wp &ndash; 3-pahse grid-linked system on the south border wood stack; 3x300W microinverters, each fed by 4x75W used Wuerth panels

-Due to suboptimal and conflicting panel orientations, neither of them ever reach their theoretical peak performance.
+Due to suboptimal and conflicting panel orientations, neither of the first two can ever reach their theoretical peak performance.
-PVN maxes out at about 450W and PVESV at ca. 875W under the best possible conditions.
+PVN maxes out at about 450W and PVM at ca. 875W under the best possible conditions.

 PVN consists of
 4 [Replus 250 microinverters](/pv#replus-250-microinverter),
 each of them fed by 3 [Wuerth](/pv#wuerth) 75 W panels.

-PVESV supplies most of the required electricity for the rather frugal two-person [moniwonig](moniwonig) household consuming 456 kWh/year (2022) and consists of the following components, including three separate strings of PV panels and chargers, battery, BMS amd inverter:
+PVM supplies most of the required electricity for the rather frugal two-person [moniwonig](moniwonig) household consuming 456 kWh/year (2022) and consists of the following components, including three separate strings of PV panels and chargers, battery, BMS amd inverter:

 - South facing: [400Wp PV panels](#south) + [Renogy Rover 20A](#renogy-rover-20a) charger
 - East facing: [400Wp PV panels](#east) + [EPEver Tracer 3210AN](#epever-tracer-3210an) charger